docker/docs/ee/dtr/admin/configure/garbage-collection.md

 First you configure DTR to run a garbage collection job on a fixed schedule.
 At the scheduled time DTR:

-2. Identifies and marks unused image layers.
+1. Identifies and marks unused image layers.
-3. Deletes the marked image layers.
+2. Deletes the marked image layers.

-By default, when the garbage collection job starts DTR is put in read-only mode.
+When garbage collection starts, DTR is put into read-only mode by default.

+## Improved garbage collection (Experimental)

 Starting in DTR 2.5, you can configure DTR to run garbage collection jobs without putting DTR in read-only.
 This feature is still experimental.

-To enable this, navigate to the **DTR web interface**, go to **Settings** and choose **Garbage collection**.
+To enable this, navigate to the **DTR web interface**.
+Select **Settings > Garbage collection**.

 ![upgrade garbage collection](../../images/garbage-collection-0.png){: .with-border}

-Once enabled this setting can't be changed back.
+Once enabled, this setting can't be changed back.
 The upgrade process might take a while depending on the amount of Docker images that you have stored.
+Garbage collection is temporarily disabled during the upgrade to the experimental version.

 ![upgrade garbage collection](../../images/garbage-collection-upgrade.png){: .with-border}

-During this upgrade, users can still push and pull images from DTR but the garbage collection job will be temporarily disabled.

 ### Metadata Store Migration